YorhaX2P/Blender-Uasset-Addon/README.md

 - Import mesh assets with textures
 - Inject meshes, armatures, and animations to .uasset files

+## Blender version supported

+Blender 3.6 version ONLY!

+BEWARE: Blender 4.X or the latest version will not work with this add-on, please use 3.6 only

 ## Supported Versions and Assets

 :heavy_check_mark:: Supported<br>